tanayrastogi-repo/mdloppet-analysis/README.md

-# Midnattsloppet 2025 Results Scraper (with help with LLM)
+# Midnattsloppet 2025 Results Scraper

 A robust, production-ready scraper for Midnattsloppet results that supports two backends:
 1) Playwright (default; fast and resilient for JS-heavy sites)